KwaiVGI/VideoAlign/README.md

 ## 📖 Introduction

 This repository open-sources the **VideoReward** component -- our VLM-based reward model introduced in the paper [Improving Video Generation with Human Feedback](https://arxiv.org/abs/2501.13918).
+For Flow-DPO, we provide an implementation for text-to-image tasks [here](https://github.com/yifan123/flow_grpo/blob/main/scripts/single_node/dpo.sh).

 VideoReward evaluates generated videos across three critical dimensions:
 * Visual Quality (VQ): The clarity, aesthetics, and single-frame reasonableness.
 * Motion Quality (MQ): The dynamic stability, dynamic reasonableness, naturalness, and dynamic degress.
 * Text Alignment (TA): The relevance between the generated video and the text prompt.